rpatters1/mnxvalidate/notes/validation_ideas.md

 ## Validation ideas

 - confirm global.lyrics.lineOrder array matches keys in lineMetadata.
+- validate voice uniqueness for sequence objects
+- validate that event objects either have a duration or a full-measure indication but not both.
+- validate that lyric line labels in event objects are valid values.
+- events should either be marked rest or have notes.

 - confirm staff systems neither skip nor overlap measures. (done)

 ### 1.0 completed